On Distributionally Robust Multistage Convex Optimization: New Algorithms and Complexity Analysis: Introduction

 The convergence analysis of DDP begins with multistage linear optimization~\cite{philpott_convergence_2008,shapiro_analysis_2011,linowsky_convergence_2005,chen_convergent_1999}, where an almost sure finite convergence is established based on polyhedral structures.
 In~\cite{girardeau_convergence_2015}, an asymptotic convergence is proved for MSCO problems.
-Due to the multistage structure, a main complexity question concerning DDP is the dependence of its iteration complexity on the number of decision stages, which is recently answered for MSCO, independently in~\cite{lan_complexity_2019,zhang2019stochastic}.
-In particular, \cite{girardeau_convergence_2015,lan_complexity_2019} assume relatively complete recourse and, moreover, the value functions are all Lipschitz continuous.
-A weaker regularity assumption concerning exact penalization is made instead in~\cite{zhang2019stochastic} that allows the DDP algorithm to work without relatively complete recourse.
+Due to the multistage structure, a main complexity question concerning DDP is the dependency of its iteration complexity on the number of decision stages, which is recently answered for MSCO, independently in~\cite{lan2022complexity,zhang2022stochastic}.
 However, it is not yet known whether the DDP algorithm, together with the complexity analysis, works for DR-MCO.
-The present paper introduces new algorithmic techniques to DDP and answers this question for the first time.